Duncan McGuire (soccer): 2024: Failed transfer to Blackburn Rovers and eventual contract extension

-2025: Shoulder surgeries and reduced playtime
+2025–26: Shoulder surgeries and reduced playtime

 On March 15, 2025, McGuire returned early from injury, being placed on the substitute bench ahead of a league match against the New York Red Bulls.
 In the 87th-minute, McGuire came on as a substitute for Luis Muriel and made an instant positive impact, but he was unable to convert any chances as Orlando City drew 2–2.
 McGuire failed to score a goal, having his time spent on the field reduced by Muriel emerging as the starting striker ahead of McGuire, until May 7 when he scored the fourth goal of a 5–0 win at the Tampa Bay Rowdies in the 2025 U.S. Open Cup.
 On June 6, Orlando City announced that McGuire had undergone another arthroscopic surgery to repair his labrum, this time for his left shoulder, meaning he would miss several months of games once again.
+In an interview, McGuire said it was "tough" to suffer the same injury to both of his shoulders, but also that it was "smoother and a little bit quicker" to recover after the second surgery since he had the experience of learning how hard he could push his body during the recovery period from the first surgery.
 McGuire returned on August 27 as Orlando City lost 3–1 to rivals Inter Miami in the semi-finals of the Leagues Cup as an injury-time substitute.
 McGuire finished the season with four goals and two assists across all competitions, his least prolific season of professional soccer thus far.

+McGuire scored his first goal of the 2026 season for Orlando City in a 2–1 win over CF Montréal on March 14, helping to secure Orlando's first win of the season after the club began the season with three consecutive losses.
+At the time of his mid-season departure, McGuire had scored two goals across 12 appearances in all competitions.